rewsmith/oauth-authcode-flow-example/README.md

 1. In your Tyk Gateway, create an API and call it `oauth2`
 2. Set the Access Method to "Oauth 2.0"
 3. Select "Allowed Access Types: Authorization codes"
-4. Select "Allowed Authorize Types: Token"
+4. Select "Allowed Authorize Types: Authorization Code"
 5. Set the login redirect for this API to be: `http://localhost:8000/login`
 6. Take note of the API ID
 7. Add an oauth client to it and set the redirect to be `http://localhost:8000/final`